pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics reset`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics reset`` command resets the counters of all statistics maintained in pywbemcli and statistics on the WBEM server operation times if the CIM-XML header field ``WBEMServerResponseTime`` is part of the XML response from the WBEM server
+The ``statistics reset`` command resets the counters of the client maintained statistics.
+This includes the server response times returned by the WBEM server that are part of the client maintained statistics.

 .. index:: pair: statistics commands; statistics show